sphinx-doc/sphinx/doc/usage/domains/python.rst

 .. rst:directive:: .. py:data:: name

    Describes global data in a module, including both variables and values used as "defined constants."
-Class and object attributes are not documented using this environment.
+Consider using :rst:dir:`py:type` for type aliases instead and :rst:dir:`py:attribute` for class variables and instance attributes.

    .. rubric:: options